This blog is a natural progression for me.

 This article in the GUARDIAN.
 USA gives a clear understanding of the issues on your health and that of your family, with the Toxic plastics and products used to cover our food.

-I find it difficult to find some of these salads hard to find, without being in a mixed bag.
+It is difficult to find some of these salads greens being sold without being in a mixed bag.
 I guess the best answer if you have the time and some space is to grow your own.
+Or maybe you are lucky enough to have a great market near you .

 MY FAILED ATTEMPT AT GROWING PURPLE SPROUTING BROCCOLI